What do you do say when people ask you “What do you do for a living?”

 Often times, we think we’re faking it like we’re not the “real” version of someone who does this.
 That’s called Imposter Syndrome.

-Everyone struggles with this, and to not waste any time, here’s the key thing I want you to take away from this Bearded Tog episode:
+Everyone struggles with this, and to not waste any time, I’ll bury the lead.
+Here’s the base for this episode:

 Don’t let the feeling of being a fraud, keep you from the feeling of being YOU.

 Imposter Syndrome is something that is felt.
 It’s like we’re waiting for someone we look up to or someone in our community to hound us, tell us we’re not real, and that we’re a joke.